alvinary/tale/issues/log.md

 class to implement all the functionality that is spread across the module.

+Also, CYK should return `Semantics` instead of lambdas, so that `Semantics` objects can store relevant data (lambdas can store references as closures, or when an object is passed as a keyword argument, but it is more reasonable and straightforward to define a class), and have an `apply()` and `fail()` method. `apply()` should result in the intended value, fail() could raise an exception and use the rule definition to show an informative error message, and `call()` should be a 'try apply except fail' block.

+Moreover, when the intended semantics of an expression is a side effect and not a value, it is best to have a reference to a mutable object and call one of its methods, instead of returning a value.

 * Refactor `pipeline.py` so `PoolMap` can be used
 * Implement the shift-based multiplication model
 * Tag a small tileset so `maps.tl` can be tested